undr22/flea/README.md

 ---
 ```

-If you have written multiple articles within a single day and need them to be sorted correctly, you can append time info to `date`, like this:
+If you write multiple articles in one day and want them to sort precisely, you can append a timestamp:

 ```
 ---